Frequently Asked Questions

 We take advance reservations for groups of 15 or more anytime by phone.
 Call to make your group reservation and to get the group price.

 There are seven steps to climb to board the Duck.
 They will not accommodate a wheelchair.

 We have staff available to assist anyone who needs help boarding or has difficulties with steps.

 A duck ride is never less than an hour.
 It can be as long as 1 hour and 20 minutes.

 There are no refunds once the Duck reaches the river.
 If a trip is interrupted for any reason after that you may receive a rain check good for one year from that date.

 Is there parking?

-We have no free parking at our location.
-There is plenty of paid parking all around us.
-The street meters are free after 4:30 pm and on the weekends.
+Parking is not FREE at our location.
+However , there are plenty of paid parking locations all around us.
+The street meters are FREE after 6:00 PM and on Sunday and Holidays.